sherirosalia/Python_Challenge/README.md

 ## Student success measured against budget constraints

 ### About
-Analysis of student academic measurements vs. the budget and size of 15 schools that operate within a district.
+- Analysis of student academic measurements vs. the budget and size of 15 schools that operate within a district.
+- The main analysis is in a Jupyter notebook file called "analysis.ipynb' and a very brief synopsis is deployed on <a href='https://sherirosalia.github.io/School_Days/'>Github pages.</a>

 ### Frameworks and Dependencies